 The drawing illustrates what is going on.
 While the total acoustical length remains the same for the original saxophone (on top) compared to the modern (below), there is a shift in length of the instrument itself.
 The red glob represents the mouthpiece, replacing the truncated black part of the cone.
 We note that the mouthpiece volume decreases proportionately to the increase in length of the instrument, the overall total remaining the same.

-Apart from a great many mechanical differences between the historic saxophone and the modern, this shift in neck length, combined with the shift in mouthpiece volume accounts for (most of) the difference in feel between the original and the modern instrument.
+Apart from a great many mechanical differences between the historic saxophone and the modern, this shift in neck length, combined with the shift in mouthpiece volume accounts for (most of) the difference in the acoustics between the original and the modern instrument.

 Now, if you want to re-enjoy the feel of the historic saxophone up to a certain degree, you can fit an old wide-chamber mouthpiece to your instrument, but, now knowing the context, you will understand that that's only half the solution to a problem.
 On a modern neck the wide-chamber mouthpiece is used only at (less than) half its capacity.
 In fact, since there is no acoustical need for it, you will have to push it onto the cork up to a point where its extra volume has all but disappeared.
 The remaining difference with the modern mouthpiece is just a wideness at the mouthpiece entrance.